syncwerk/syncwerk-server-installer/README.md

 ## Why?
-There too many ways to misconfigure a manual Seafile server installation.
-We've notices that many people don't realize that the default installation is very unsafe.
+There are too many ways to misconfigure a manual Seafile server installation.
+We've noticed that many people don't realize that the default installation is very unsafe.
 In other cases people get stuck during the manual installation procedure or forget a step like changing `FILE_SERVER_ROOT` or use IP addresses instead of resolvable DNS names.

-The scripts are derived from our [reference installation for Seafile Server Professional](https://wiki.seafile.com.de/doku.php?id=debian_7_wheezy_64bit).
+The scripts are derived from our [reference installation for Seafile Server Professional](https://wiki.seafile.de/tutorials/debian_8_jessie_64bit).
 They help us to standardize the installation procedure and identifying setup errors more easily.

 ## Supported OS